-Part of planning your budget for a new home includes factoring in the local Council Tax.
-Ask what band the property will likely come under and check to see if their suggestion is correct.
-The valuation bands are based on what the price the property would have sold for back in April 1991 for England and Scotland.
+Part of planning your budget for a new home includes factoring in the local council tax.
+Ask what band the property will come under and check council tax bands for your local authority.
+The valuation bands are based on the price the property would have sold for back in April 1991 for England and Scotland.
 In Wales, the date is 1st April 2003.

 9. Will You Put a Long Stop Completion Date in?

 If you’re buying off-plan, it’s possible that your property might not be completed as quickly as you first thought.
-As some mortgage lenders will only present an offer for a maximum of 6 months, a delay in your property could mean you’ll be required to reapply for a mortgage.
+As some mortgage lenders will only give you a mortgage offer for a maximum of 6 months, a delay in your property could mean you’ll be required to reapply for a mortgage.
 If your personal circumstances have changed during this time (e.g. a new job), this could then affect your application and your ability to borrow.

 Before signing the contract, you should first ask the developer to add a long stop completion date.
 This will ensure that you’re entitled to compensation should the property not be complete by the original deadline.

 10. Ask About the Local Area

 When buying a new-build property, chances are that the development wasn’t there a few years or even months ago, meaning you won’t be familiar with the immediate surrounding area.
 It’s important to ask about the local amenities and to do your own research as well: